Mauro-Sturaro/VisualMountParking/README.md

-# Parking the visual mount
+# Astro mount visual parking
 Accurately park a remote astronomical mount using a security camera

 I am an astrophotographer and use a remote observatory with a sliding roof.